lukasanukvari/pyxcelframe/README.md

-# PyCellFrame
+# PyxcelFrame

-Tools for interactions between the Pandas DataFrames and Excel sheets.
+Tools for more specialized interactions between the Pandas DataFrames and the Excel worksheets.

 ## Install

-`pip install pycellframe`
+`pip install pyxcelframe`

 ## Usage